OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 * Make choices which are open and convenient to change.
 * Build vs buy choices should be reasoned and always considered.
-* Technology choices should align with the capility and fit to the business.
+* Technology choices should align with the capability and fit to the business.
 * Support releasing software as soon as possible.
 * Ensure that all architecture components are designed to be easy to catalogue and not lose track of.
 * Prefer and predictability and repeatability over non-determinism